A record

 Template

-Template A template is a theme file that is used to control the design and layout of your content on…
+A template is a theme file used to control the design and layout of content on a website’s front end.

 Text Editor

-Text Editor This is the HTML version of the WYSIWYG editor.
-WordPress allows you to toggle between normal and HTML…
+This is the HTML version of the WYSIWYG editor.
+WordPress allows you to toggle between normal and HTML views.

 Time to first byte